How to Build a Real Estate Marketing Business that Includes Drones

-This final article in our three part series will answer questions that came up during the webinar.
-Many of you asked about what it takes to build a real estate marketing business that includes drone services, from marketing to pricing to building out the skill sets required, so that is the focus for this post.
+What does it take to build a real estate marketing business that includes drone services, from marketing to pricing to building out the skill sets required?

 Since Jay Stringham and Jason LaVenture of Real Tour Vision are the experts when it comes to real estate marketing, we’re going to let them take away.

-Check out this awesome, in-depth video Jason shot to answer all of your questions (I’ve listed out the highlights below the video, with links so you can skip to the sections of most interest to you):
+Check out this awesome, in-depth video Jason shot to answer common questions (I’ve listed out the highlights below the video, with links so you can skip to the sections of most interest to you):

 Skip around in the video to find answers to your questions